Lisa Le Feuvre: Life and early career

 Le Feuvre was born in Guernsey, Channel Islands, emigrating to the UK in her mid-teens, first to the south of England.
 Three years later she moved to London to study Social Sciences, followed by Architecture, Arts Management, and Visual Cultures.

 She started her work as a curator at The Photographers’ Gallery, initiating an innovative program of talks, events, and film screenings as well as curating exhibitions including 'Mediterranean: Between Reality and Utopia', 'Donovan Wylie: The Maze' (with Magnum Photographs), 'Pierre Bourdieu: In Algeria: Testimonies of Uprooting' (with Camera Austria), and 'Hashem El Madani: Studio Practices' (with Akram Zataari), which won the 2005 the John Kobal Photography Book Prize.
 In the early 2000s she co-initiated the experimental exhibition and performance space Hoxton Distillery in east London, between 2002 and 2003 was Curator of Public Programs at Tate Britain, and from 2003 to 2005 co-ordinated the Parknights series of talks, discussions, and films at the Serpentine Gallery.

 Through the 2000s Le Feuvre was based in academia.
 Until 2004 she was Course Director of the postgraduate program in Arts Policy and Management at Birkbeck College, London and then taught on the postgraduate Curatorial Program at Goldsmiths, University of London.
 In addition she contributed to the MA in Contemporary Art at Sotheby’s Institute, BA Arts Management at London Southbank University, and the Foundation in Art and Design at Chelsea School of Art, London.
 She continues to examine doctoral research and deliver guest lectures to international art schools and universities.

 Le Feuvre lives in London, UK and New Mexico, USA.
-She is married to the artist Oswaldo Maciá.

-Curatorial projects and institutional Leadership
+Curatorial projects and institutional leadership

-Le Feuvre has curated more than sixty exhibitions, as an institutional and independent curator.
+Le Feuvre has curated more than seventy exhibitions as an institutional and independent curator, played a pivotal role in shaping academic and arts organizations, edited over thirty books and journals, spoken at 150 museums and universities across the world, and has published more than 125 essays and interviews with artists.
+Her curatorial practice started in artist-run spaces, with her first published writing on dance music and the London night club scene.